kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/issue_reproduce.md

 ### Bugs in code

-In an ideal situation, you have the same setup as the person who reported the bug, you follow the steps, and you're able to reproduce the bug.
+In an ideal situation, you will have the same setup as the person who reported the bug, you will follow the steps, and you will be able to reproduce the bug as described.
 In many cases, though, it won't be so straightforward.
 Many bug reports include only vague explanations, and a vague set of conditions.
-The problem with that is, that bugs may vary based on the set of conditions involved, including how they're interacted with, various preconditions, operating system, operating system version, CPU architecture, or whether the user's machine is old and slow or new and fast.
+The problem is that many bugs vary based on the set of conditions involved, including how they're interacted with, various preconditions, operating system, operating system version, CPU architecture, or whether the user's machine is old and slow or new and fast.
 The more information we have about the situation surrounding the bug, the better.
 Try and reproduce the set of conditions that the reporter has provided.
 If you're unable to do so, your next step may need to be requesting more information from the person who reported the bug.

 The best way to reproduce a bug is with the smallest possible example that still exhibits the issue.
-Most of the time reporters will not provide a minimum viable example, they will provide their large, complicated demo code.
-You'll want to reduce the report down to the simplest possible form that exhibits the issue; the best reproduction case is the smallest possible program.
+Most of the time reporters will not provide a minimum viable example; if they provide *any* example at all, it will be copied directly from their "real world" application.
+Your aim will be to reduce the report down to the simplest possible form that exhibits the issue.
+The best reproduction case is the smallest possible program.
 This reduction is itself helpful because it determines what the actual problem is.
-Essentially, anyone can take this example, run it, and it will result in the bug occurring.
+Anyone can take the minimal example, run it, and they will observe the bug that is described.

 ### Bugs in documentation